mlswg/mls-protocol/draft-ietf-mls-protocol.md

 include the GroupState instead, if more information is required to achieve the security goals regarding cross-group attacks. ]]

-[[ OPEN ISSUE: Should the padding be required for Handshake messages ?
+[[ OPEN ISSUE: Should the padding be required for handshake messages ?
 Can an adversary get more than the position of a participant in the tree without padding ?
 Should the base ciphertext block length be negotiated or is is reasonable to allow to leak a range for the length of the plaintext